dougpark/64zbit.com_pelican/content/Paste Image.md

     * for setting path and filename options
     * pastes image into current_document_folder/images
     * prepends documentname_ to image name
-    * pastes formated md url at cursor in current
+    * pastes formatted md url at cursor in current
 * change the keyboard shortcut
     * I use ctrl-v to paste image from clipboard